10 Reasons Why Small Businesses Fail & How to Avoid Them

 Sure, you'll find many companies who offer the same or similar services.
 And they do reasonably well.
 But if you want to stand out from the crowd, you have to offer what nobody else is offering, or create a service or product that is a cut above the others.

 Niche markets are the way forward.
 Find your niche, specialise in it and offer it to the market.
-That's the way to succeed.
-It's that simple.
+That's the route to success.

 You must be willing to offer something new and exciting just as they realise they need it.
 Those are the tools you need to succeed.

-It’s important to do all your sums beforehand so that you make sure you have the working capital to start your business.
+It’s important to do all your sums beforehand, so that you ensure you have the working capital to start your business.
 Running a small business involves knowing that you have enough cash flow to stay ahead.

-To get enough capital, you can take out a business loan.
+To have sufficient capital, you could take out a business loan.
 There are numerous loans available to assist small entrepreneurs.
 You can also request finance to purchase equipment.
-Government offers certain companies financial support, too.
+The UK Government offers certain companies financial support, too.

 Human resources is another field entirely.
 Hiring and retaining good staff is essential.
 Hiring friends and family members often isn’t the answer for small business owners.

-You need the knowledge to get the right people to do the job for you, to create a work culture that makes people enjoy what they’re doing and give you their best.
-Make a point of hiring people to do the work for you who are like-minded people with the same values and work ethic as yourself.
+You need the knowledge to find the right people to do the job for you, to create a work culture that makes people enjoy what they’re doing, those who will give you their best.
+Make a point of hiring people to do the work for you who are like-minded, with the same values and work ethic as yourself.
 Hire the best and you’ll be rewarded.

-If you don’t do the homework before starting a business, you have far less chance of succeeding.
-You have to research every aspect of your company product or service to make sure that it will work, that you know who your market is, and how they will receive that product or service.
+If you don’t do the homework before starting a business, you have far less chance of success.
+You have to research every aspect of your company product or service to ensure it will work, that you know who your market is, and how they will receive that product or service.
 If you’re not offering something that people want, you can’t succeed.

 If the product is difficult to use, seasonal, or risky, the chance of success isn’t great.
-So make sure that you research every single aspect of your business model.
+So research every single aspect of your business model.
 Identify whether your product or service is something that people will be willing to pay for.
-And make sure to iron out any problems before they arise.
+And iron out any problems before they arise.

 There are several different ways to market a product or service.
 You need to find out what would work best for your business.

-You need to attract customers and keep them.
-And to do that, you need to do a mixture of adverts, direct emails, posters, flyers and other forms of marketing to drive sales and make your company known, including a media privacy policy.
+To attract customers and keep them, you must market using a mixture of adverts, direct emails, posters, flyers and other materials that will drive sales and make your company known.
+This includes a media privacy policy.

-You need a web site set up and running, social media posts to ensure customers stay interested and digital marketing strategies in place.
+You must have a website set up and running, social media posts to ensure customers stay interested and digital marketing strategies in place.
 If you reach your target market, you have a far better chance of success and sales.
-A poorly managed business won’t succeed no matter how hard you try.
+A poorly managed business won’t succeed, no matter how hard you try.

-Marketing (see above) is the way in which you communicate with your possible audience.
+Marketing is the way in which you communicate with your possible audience.
 And if you don’t have a way of communicating with your audience, you won’t have a business.
 You have to be aware of how to look after your customers and communicate with them so that they feel part of your ‘family’.
-It’s the only way to have a good idea of what they want from your business service or product.
+It’s the only way to find out what they want from your business service or product.

-By the same token, you need to build up a good relationship with your suppliers to ensure that they are with you every step of the way when it comes to looking after your audience.
+You also need to build up a good relationship with your suppliers to ensure that they are with you every step of the way when it comes to looking after your customers.
 Customers and suppliers need regular feedback.
-You need to make sure they’re always in the loop about how your business is operating.
+They need to be in the loop about how your business is operating.
 No privacy required here, just honesty.

 Follow up.
 Keep those relationships on an even keel.
 Be professional at all times.
 The more you communicate with them, the more likely they are to communicate with you.